TwitterThank/TTBot/README.md

 -----
 Python 3 (important... cannot be python 2*)

-What does this script utilize
+What does this script include?
 ----
 urllib
 xmldom